 You will be pleased to learn that adding photos and pictures to Kodi requires much less preparation and time than adding music or video files.

 To add a folder of photos, select Pictures from the menu on the left-hand side of the Kodi home screen.
 On the next screen, choose Add pictures.

 A new window will pop up.
 Click on Browse and point to the folder which contains the images you want to add.
 When you’re ready, click on OK.

 Kodi offers a few features to make viewing pictures more enjoyable.
 They include a slideshow, a randomizer, and zoom.

 Using Add-Ons and Repos

 The other big part of using Kodi is the vast catalog of repos and add-ons.
-They enable you to access on-demand services like BBC iPlayer as well as some live TV.
+They enable you to access on-demand services like BBC iPlayer as well as some live TV and live news.
 You can also find add-ons for non-video content such as weather tickers, context menus, skins, and even mini-programs.